Services Map Clergy Catholicism Liberal Catholicism

 Parish in Orlando, Florida

 The Parish Church of St. Raphael Archangel has been ministering to Liberal Catholics and those seeking spiritual help since its founding in Central Florida in 1975.
-Father William Delahunt has served as Pastor since 1987.
-Father Delahunt has been associated with the Church since 1971 and has a deep grasp and broad understanding of its purpose and practice, and sensitivity to the pastoral needs of persons either hurt by or not attracted to mainline churches and religiosity.
+Bishop William Delahunt has served as Pastor since 1987.
+Bishop Delahunt has been associated with the Church since 1971 and has a deep grasp and broad understanding of its purpose and practice, and sensitivity to the pastoral needs of persons either hurt by or not attracted to mainline churches and religiosity.

 More Information